abdulahadq29/abdulahadq29/README.md

 ### Hello, my name is Abdul Ahad Qureshi.
-I am a third year student majoring in Economics with a double minor in Mathematics and Statistics.
+I am a third year student at the University of Toronto.

+I am majoring in Economics with a double minor in Mathematics and Statistics.

 <!--
 **abdulahadq29/abdulahadq29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.